token-js/token.js/README.md

+# @libretto/token.js

+This library was forked so that calls through TokenJS can be recorded as events into Libretto AI's system: https://www.libretto.ai/

+WARNING: Only OpenAI and Anthropic currently are supported for Libretto events.

 # Token.js

 Integrate 200+ LLMs with one TypeScript SDK using OpenAI's format.
 Free and open source.
 No proxy server required.